A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Spectral expansion

 \end{theo}

-By lemma \ref{lemma 5.4.2} and proposition \ref{proposition 7.1.1}, both sides of the equality of the theorem are continuous in $f\in \mathcal{C}_{scusp}(G(F))$.
-Hence, by lemma \ref{lemma 5.3.1}(ii) it is sufficient to establish the equality for functions $f\in \mathcal{C}_{scusp}(G(F))$ which have a compactly supported Fourier transform.
-We fix until the end of subsection \ref{section 9.3} a function $f\in \mathcal{C}_{scusp}(G(F))$ having a compactly supported Fourier transform.
+By Lemma \ref{lemma 5.4.2} and Theorem \ref{proposition 7.1.1}, both sides of the equality of the theorem are continuous in $f\in \mathcal{C}_{\scusp}(G(F))$.
+Hence, by Lemma \ref{lemma 5.3.1}(ii) it is sufficient to establish the equality for functions $f\in \mathcal{C}_{\scusp}(G(F))$ which have a compactly supported Fourier transform.
+We fix until the end of Section \ref{section 9.3} a function $f\in \mathcal{C}_{\scusp}(G(F))$ having a compactly supported Fourier transform.